France: French Riviera - July 2014

 My enemy: the cold

-Back on the boat, I am shaken by violent tremors, impossible to repress.
-My poor 5 mm worn out (I put a shorty hood over it though) and my frail carcass of a cold-blooded woman are not adapted to Mediterranean waters of around 20 degrees on the surface at that time and barely 15-16°C at depth... 🥶
+Back on the boat, I was shaken by violent tremors, impossible to repress.
+My poor worn out 5 mm (I put a shorty-cagoule over it though) and my frail body of frigid are not adapted to the Mediterranean waters of about twenty degrees on the surface at this time and barely 15-16°C in depth... 🥶

-But Alain's boat, which holds the center Eco Diving (ex À l'Eau Plongée) in La Londe-les-Maures, is equipped with HOT water showers !!! 👏 Luxury and supreme happiness.
-Those who are never cold (but really cold) underwater cannot understand.
+But Alain's boat, which holds the center Eco Diving (ex-À l'Eau Plongée) in La Londe-les-Maures, is equipped with HOT water showers!!! 👏 Supreme luxury and happiness.
+Those who never feel cold (but really cold) underwater can't understand.

-I'll probably go back there sometime soon.
-But not before I've equipped myself seriously, with a suit adapted to these waters too cold for my taste.
+I will surely go back there, one day soon.
+But not before I have seriously equipped myself with a wetsuit adapted to these waters which are too cold for my taste.

 ➡️ They explore the deep wrecks of the Mediterranean to save the dying gorgonians